wp-plugins/nextgen-facebook/readme.txt

 == Installation ==

-If you download the NGFB plugin as an archive file (either [the Pro version](http://surniaulula.com/wordpress-plugins/nextgen-facebook/) or [one from WordPress.org](http://wordpress.org/plugins/nextgen-facebook/developers/)), follow the *Manual Removal* method (to remove the old plugin while keeping its settings), and the *Semi-Automated Install* method to upload and activate the new plugin.
-If you get a PCLZIP_ERR_BAD_FORMAT error, [see the FAQ for possible solutions](http://wordpress.org/plugins/nextgen-facebook/faq/).
+If you download the NGFB plugin as an archive file (either [the Pro version](http://surniaulula.com/wordpress-plugins/nextgen-facebook/) or [from WordPress.org](http://wordpress.org/plugins/nextgen-facebook/developers/)), follow the *Manual Removal* and *Semi-Automated Install* methods to install and activate the new plugin (the *Manual Removal* method does not remove plugin settings).

+= Install Methods =

 **Automated Install**